BlairyDev/movie_app/docs/progress-reports/weekly-reports/markdown/report_week5.md

 # Profiles(LoC: 315)
 - Users must be able to create and edit a profile
-- Profiles must display a watchlist, favorites, and reviews.
+- Profiles add buttons display a watchlist, favorites, and reviews.✅
 - Allow users to change settings (light/dark mode)
 - Users must be able to log out from all devices✅